sathishgang-db/conversational-retrieval-agent-bricks/README.md

 This repository provides a set of Python scripts that demonstrate the capabilities, deployment, and fine-tuning of a conversational retrieval agent on Databricks, as presented in the Phoenix Databricks User Group.
 The example here assumes that you're a fictitious start up building CRAG - as a book companion for Frankenstein.

-This work is based on this blog --> https://blog.langchain.dev/conversational-retrieval-agents/
+This is based on this blog --> https://blog.langchain.dev/conversational-retrieval-agents/

 ## Installation